Ganapati (novel)

-Ganapati (Telugu: గణపతి) (1920) is a famous Telugu novel written by Chilakamarti Lakshmi Narasimham.
-It is one of the first Telugu novels written in modern Telugu and considered among the classic works of all times.
+Ganapati (Telugu: గణపతి) (1920) is a Telugu novel written by Chilakamarti Lakshmi Narasimham.
+It is one of the first Telugu novels written in modern Telugu and considered among the classic works of modern Telugu literature.
+It is also considered the first humorous novel in modern Telugu writing.

 Title

 Ganapathi is the name of the main protagonist.
 This novel portrays the lives of Ganapathi and his two previous generations (Grandfather and Father).